Large Differences Between Stochastic and Deterministic Kinetics in a Simple Autocatalytic Reaction Network: Theoretical Framework

 \section{Theoretical Framework}

-Several theoretical methods can be used to model chemical reaction kinetics.
-At one end, we have the detailed description that is the basis of molecular dynamics: each molecule is described by a set of spatial coordinates and momenta of its constituent atoms.
-This approach is a \textit{microscopic}, classical, and deterministic.
-At the other extreme, we have deterministic \textit{macroscopic} kinetics, where the only state variables are the concentrations of chemical substances.

-But in between, we also have an intermediate level of description that is sometimes called \textit{mesoscopic}: we specify the state of the system by a number of molecules of each substance.
-This description is inherently stochastic, since we have no knowledge of the positions and momenta of the molecules,\cite{gillespie1992rigorous} but it provides us with much more information than chemical kinetics based on deterministic rate equations.
-Most importantly, this approach takes into account the discreteness of the molecules and allows to calculate the entire probability distribution of the number of molecules.
-It is this stochastic, mesoscopic description that is of interest here.

-Our system is assumed to be spatially homogeneous and closed -- there is no exchange of molecules with the environment.
-For chemical reactions, this corresponds to well-stirred reagents in a batch reactor.
-In such a situation, both for (\ref{1st_reaction_WF})-(\ref{2nd_reaction_WF}) and for (\ref{1st_reaction_WF_rev})-(\ref{2nd_reaction_WF_rev}), the total number of molecules is conserved during the time evolution:
+We assume the system under consideration to be spatially homogeneous and closed, with no exchange of molecules with the environment (e.g., well‑stirred reagents in a batch reactor).
+Consequently, the total molecule number is conserved:

-For this reason, the mesoscopic state of the system is completely described at any time $t$ if we know either $N_{A}(t)$ or $N_{B}(t)$.
-Therefore, without loss of generality, we will only track the number $N_A(t)$ of molecules A.
+and the mesoscopic state is fully determined by either $N_{A}(t)$ or $N_{B}(t)$.
+Without loss of generality, we track only $N_A(t)$.